-- A. Receiving a grade of (F), defined as below 70% in a remediated course or remediated experiential rotation for the School of Pharmacy. - B. Receiving a grade of (F) in more than two clinical or experiential rotations.
-In an academic year. - C. Unsatisfactory professional and personal behavior, including but not limited to the following: - Attendance
+- A. Receiving a grade of (F), defined as below 70% in a remediated course or remediated experiential rotation for the School of Pharmacy. - B. Receiving a grade of (F) in more than one core clinical or experiential rotations or more than two total clinical/experiential rotations inn an academic year.
+Core rotations include the following: Advanced Institutional, Acute Care, Advanced Community, and Ambulatory Care. - C. Unsatisfactory professional and personal behavior, including but not limited to the following: - Attendance - Cooperation with instructors - Interaction with fellow students, associates, LECOM or clinical site personnel - Approach to and interaction with patients - Personal appearance not in compliance with the LECOM dress code. - D. Failure to demonstrate continued academic and professional growth and achievement.

-- Cooperation with instructors - Interaction with fellow students, associates, LECOM or clinical site personnel - Approach to and interaction with patients - Personal appearance not in compliance with the LECOM dress code. - D. Failure to demonstrate continued academic and professional growth and achievement. - E. Conviction of a felony or a crime involving moral turpitude.
-(Student must notify LECOM of any arrests or charges.. - F. In the Accelerated Pathway (Erie): Four original course failures during the first academic year; Five original course failures during the second academic year. - G. In the Florida Pathway, (Bradenton) and the Distance Education Pathway: Three original course failures in any academic year. - H. The need to participate in more than two remediation courses or rotations in the same academic year.
+- E. Conviction of a felony or a crime involving moral turpitude.
+(Student must notify LECOM of any arrests or charges. - F. In the Accelerated Pathway (Erie): Four original course failures during the first academic year; Five original course failures during the second academic year. - G. In the Florida Pathway, (Bradenton) and the Distance Education Pathway: Three original course failures in any academic year. - H. The need to participate in more than two remediation courses or rotations in the same academic year.

 This list is not exclusive.
 The academic record of any student who has been dismissed will be a part of the data reviewed if the student applies for re-admission.
-If the student seeks re-admission, the student must go through the admissions process.
+If the student seeks re-admission, the student may go through the admissions process.